 Give the Room a Splash of Paint

 Adding a new coat of paint is an easy teen room decor idea that will give their bedroom a brand new look!
-A neutral solid color will transition a space from a tween room to a teen room seamlessly.
+When choosing bedroom paint colors, a neutral solid color will transition a space from a tween room to a teen room seamlessly.
 If your teen wants more color on the walls, paint bold colors on the trim or go with a vibrant accent wall.

 Add Vibrant Wallpaper